sbtrn-devil/crtk/docs/api.md

 ## Checkpoint: _namespace Object_

 A checkpoint is synchronization tool to address problems like "wait until all of these parallel jobs complete, and then..."
-It allows to synchronize on group of `Awaitable`-s, which can be coroutines, `Awaiter`-s, custom `Awaitable`-s, or even other checkpoints.
+It allows to synchronize on group of `'Awaitable'`-s, which can be coroutines, `Awaiter`-s, custom `'Awaitable'`-s, or even other checkpoints.
+Since 1.4, iterators and `Promise` are allowed too (for purposes of call notation convenience) - they'll be wrapped into `'Awaitable'`-s automatically.

 ### .allOf(...awaitables): _function: 'CheckpointInstance'_

-- `awaitables`: list of _Awaitable_ or _Array_
+- `awaitables`: list of _'Awaitable'_ (since 1.4 - or _Promise_, or _iterator_) or _Array_
 - return: handle of the created checkpoint instance

 "Static" method that creates and returns a `'CheckpointInstance'` object (see below) configured to wait until _all_ of the provided awaitables finish.
-Each element of `awaitables` must be either an `Awaitable` or an array, where each element is either an `Awaitable` or an array, where each element is... etc.
+Each element of `awaitables` must be either an `'Awaitable'` or an array, where each element is either an `'Awaitable'` or an array, where each element is... etc.

-In order for `'CheckpointInstance'` to be a consistent `Awaitable`, the set of awaitables the checkpoint waits on is fixed on creation and can't be changed later.
+In order for `'CheckpointInstance'` to be a consistent `'Awaitable'`, the set of awaitables the checkpoint waits on is fixed on creation and can't be changed later.

 ```js
 function *test() {